 If your child prefers to work on his or her own, you can help by providing a schedule for not only the studying, but for the actual tests themselves.
 Post a daily or weekly schedule in the kitchen so that your child is reminded of the specific areas to cover on a consistent basis.
 Walk through the test day routine, making sure to highlight the importance of a good night’s sleep, and a healthy breakfast.
 Encourage your child to envision what the test will look like, as he or she is sitting at the desk, and what steps he or she can take to make a best guess on a hard question.
 If the teachers allow open books or study guides, help your child prepare those, and come up with a fool-proof plan to ensure your child brings them to school on the big day.

-This dynamic may be tricky for you to manage, so getting help from an experienced instructor is a great option as well.
-An instructor can proactively manage all of the scheduling, organization and time management that goes in to studying for a final.
-An instructor can also help with writing down the formulas, key words, diagrams, and any other aids your child should use to study with, in addition to helping with how to approach each question and how to ask for help.
+This dynamic may be tricky for you to manage, so getting help from an experienced tutor is a great option as well.
+A tutor can proactively manage all of the scheduling, organization and time management that goes in to studying for a final.
+A tutor can also help with writing down the formulas, key words, diagrams, and any other aids your child should use to study with, in addition to helping with how to approach each question and how to ask for help.